jnttt/capstone/README.md

 Used Visual Studio Code HTML, CSS, and JavaScript

 Stretch goals I have for this project:
-Save comments
+Add more pictures,
-User specific commenting
+User specific commenting,
-A liking feature
+A liking feature.